 When completing the FAFSA, we strongly encourage you to use the Data Retrieval Tool (DRT) which allows you to provide consent to the IRS to upload data from your federal tax return at the time you complete your FAFSA.
 This saves time and prevents you from having to complete the FAFSA with your tax return in front of you.
-You will not be able to use the Data Retrieval Tool until you file your 2017 tax return.
+You will not be able to use the Data Retrieval Tool until you file your 2018 tax return.
 To use the Data Retrieval Tool, you would have had to file an electronic tax return at least two weeks prior to completing the FAFSA, or six to eight weeks prior if you filed a paper return.
 You will not be able to use the IRS Data Retrieval Process if you:

 Once we receive the information requested above, we will be able to determine how much you are eligible to borrow.
 Page 3 of the Graduate School Loan Application describes the formula the federal government requires.
 You may wish to use the worksheet on that page to help estimate your own eligibility (or financial need).

 If eligible, the Federal Direct Unsubsidized Loan will be awarded first.
 The maximum amount is $20,500 and any additional need would be borrowed through the Graduate Plus Loan.
-There is an origination fee of 1.062% that is deducted at the time of disbursement of loan funds to your Yale student account.
+There is an origination fee of 1.059% that is deducted at the time of disbursement of loan funds to your Yale student account.
 Students eligible to borrow Unsubsidized loans are responsible for paying the interest that accrues while in school.
 Repayment is deferred until after the student borrower has graduated or otherwise terminated enrollment in a degree-granting program.

 If you still have financial need after you have met the maximum of the Federal Direct Unsubsidized Loan, you may wish to apply for the Federal Direct GradPlus Loan.
-There is an origination fee of 4.248% for the GradPlus loan.
+There is an origination fee of 4.236% for the GradPlus loan.
 Please note, a student cannot borrow or receive funding above the full cost-of-attendance.
 For information regarding the Federal Direct GradPlus loan, please go to the Federal Direct Loan website.

 In lieu of Federal loans, you may wish to explore an Alternative student loan.
 Alternative loans are offered by many private lending institutions, but the terms and conditions can vary significantly.
 Students considering an alternative education loan may shop around to find a program that best suits their financial needs.
-When shopping for a lender, you should review all of the terms and conditions carefully since they can vary significantly from one lender to another.
+When shopping for a lender, you should review all the terms and conditions carefully since they can vary significantly from one lender to another.
 Some considerations when selecting a lender include: interest rates; guarantee and origination fees; how often the interest is capitalized (how often interest is added to the principal to create a new balance on which future interest is calculated); is there a grace period and how long is it; what are the credit criteria; is a cosigner required; are there incentives in repayment such as interest rate rebates for timely repayment; and are there deferment options.
 Alternative or Private student loans require Yale certification and a need analysis, therefore you must complete the Graduate School Loan Application.

-SFAS maintains a list of lenders(link is external) for students to reference.
+SFAS maintains a list of lenders for students to reference.
 This is not a list of recommended lenders, but a resource to enable students to compare and select lenders that best fit their needs.
 Students are at liberty to choose any lender, and the Financial Aid Office will process loans for eligible students.
 In addition to this list, students may wish to check with state student loan authorities or federal credit unions, where applicable, for alternative loan products.

 Once Federal Loan(s) have been approved and processed, you must complete an Entrance Counseling/Interview.
-The interview is required by the federeal government to be sure that student borrowers understand the terms and conditions of the loans.
+The interview is required by the federal government to be sure that student borrowers understand the terms and conditions of the loans.
 You will also need to complete and sign a Master Promissory Note(s).
 Please note, if you borrow both the Unsubsidized loan and the GradPlus loan, a Master Promissory Note must be completed for each loan.
 You will receive instructions on how to complete the Entrance Counseling/Interview and the Master Promissory Note (MPN) at a later date.
-Your loans cannot disburse without the complete of the requirements.
+Your loans cannot disburse without completing the requirements.

 The Direct Student Loan programs are summarized on the Federal Student Aid website.